Carglglz/upydev/DOCS/SSLWebREPL_docs.md

         - Use 'git log host' to see the latest commit in the local repo
         - Use 'git status dev' to see if the local repo is ahead of the device repo and track these changes
         - Use 'git clone_dev' to clone the local repo into the device
+        - Use 'git repo' to open the remote repo in the web browser if remote repo exists
         - Any other git command will be echoed directly to git

 Some examples of these commands: